 Irish stew is typically served with boiled potatoes and crusty bread.

 Brunswick Stew is a traditional Southern dish that is popular in the states of Virginia and North Carolina.
-It is typically made with chicken, pork, or beef, vegetables, and a tomato-based sauce.
+It is typically made with chicken, pork or beef, vegetables, and a tomato-based sauce.

-Brunswick Stew is traditionally cooked in a large pot over an open fire.
+The stew is traditionally cooked in a large pot over an open fire.
 This gives it a smoky flavor that is unique and delicious.

 I recall dining out and enjoying a bowl of Brunswick Stew... they'd hollowed out a round bread 'bowl' and poured in the stew so nothing went to waste.
 Delicious memory!